 This issue of IFRS news looks at (1) revenue recognition: proposed clarifications and expedients; FASB deferral, (2) IASB approves new leasing standard for ballot, (3) IFRS 15 implementation issues, (4) IC discussion of IFRS 11, (6) disclosure initiative, (6) conceptual framework, and (7) Q&As: yields.

 This issue of IFRS news looks at (1) new revenue standard - convergence under pressure, (2) investor view - accounting policies, (3) ED on IAS 1 amendment, (4) leasing project, (5) rate regulated activities, and (6) Q&As: exiting a business.

 The IASB Update is a staff summary of the tentative decisions reached by the IASB in its public meetings.

-Exposure Draft: Classification and Measurement of Share-based Payment Transactions (Proposed amendments to IFRS 2)
+Exposure Draft: Classification of Liabilities (Proposed Amendments to IAS 1)

 IASB - 02/10/2015

 The IASB published this exposure draft of proposed amendments to IAS 1, Presentation of Financial Statements, to clarify the criteria for the classification of a liability as either current or non-current.
 [Comments on the proposal are requested by June 10, 2015.]